Food Dehydration Storage Maintenance Guide: Troubleshooting Tips

 Different family members can handle different responsibilities:

-• Younger kids can help with fruit preparation
+• Younger kids love helping with fruit preparation

 • Teens can manage temperature monitoring